cdcabrera/container-context/README.md

 Run a container against a local run script.

-Contains `Dockerfile`s aimed at my own need to double check OS context when testing scripts.
+Contains `Dockerfile`s aimed at installing toolsets without junking up your own environment with one more tool.

 ## Requirements
 The basic requirements: